SumiSastri/react-basics-to-hooks/docs/testing/test-types.md

 [https://www.guru99.com/smoke-sanity-testing.html]

-- chaos testing
+- chaos/ riot testing
 - security testing
+- acceptance testing - tests whether a product meets the requirements of the customer
+- performance testing - looks at the speed of the system (Lighthouse tests)
-- regression testing
+- usability testing - ui-ux tests (hotjar etc.)
+- regression testing - tests whether a modification is working correctly and whether anything broke as a result of a modification